Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • cirrhosis and liver cancer;

-Besides, medicinal substances and drugs can lead to an increase in the concentration of prolactin in the blood.
+Besides, medicinal substances and drugs can lead to increased blood prolactin concentrations.

 • antidepressants (imipramine, amitriptyline, haloperidol);